eXpandFramework/Reactive.XAF/src/Modules/CloneModelView/Readme.md

 The `CloneModelView` package can be used to generate XAF model views in the generator layer, resulting in a clean model which is really important for monitoring and supporting purposes.

 ## Details
-This is This is a platform agnostic module.
+This is a `platform agnostic` module.
 Using the `CloneModelViewAttribute` in your Bussiness Objects you can:

 1. Create one or many `DetailViews` or `ListViews` or `LookupListViews`.
 2. Additionally for the cloned view you can configure if it will be the default view for the Business Object.